umm-projects/parse_dotnet35/README.md

 # Parse on .NET 3.5

-* .NET 3.5 系でプロジェクトを動かす場合に用いる Parse Plugins
+* Parse Plugins for .NET 3.5
-* Firebase の SDK を用いる場合に利用します
+* Depends on Firebase

 ## Requirement